fadikallel/AI4T/README.md

       ```
       run_logReg_deepfake_detection_WAugm_margin_pruning.py
       ```
       script.
-Please note that this process has some randomness due to the augmentation process, so results might are likely to be slightly different.
+Please note that this process has some randomness due to the augmentation process, so results are likely to be slightly different.

 ## ACKNOWLEDGEMENTS